raspberrypi/pico-project-generator/README.md

 It will also add example code for any features and optionally for some standard library functions.

+### Notes for installation on Windows

+If you are using the Windows installer, the version of Python that is part of that package does not include TKInter support which is needed by this generator.
+You will need a standard install of Python as follows:

+1. Install the SDK with the Raspberry Pi Pico SDK installer.
+1. Install the full version of Python from https://www.python.org/downloads/windows/.
+1. Open a Pico - Developer Command Prompt window.
+1. cd to the location where you have downloaded/cloned the pico-project-generator.
+1. Launch using `py.exe` instead of `python.exe`. e.g. py pico_project.py --gui, this will use the latest
+installed version (the full version) instead of the embedded distribution included with the SDK.

 ## Command line

 Running `./pico_project.py --help` will give a list of the available command line parameters